MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxremovepackages.md

  ### `lib`
  a `character` vector  identifying library path from where the package needs to be removed.
 This argument is not supported in [RxInSqlServer](RxInSqlServer.md) compute context.
-Only valid for local compute context.
+Only valid for a local compute context.